nadyja/MoonGrasper/README.md

 App created during the NASA Space Apps Challenge Hackathon in response to the challenge [Book it to the Moon](https://2016.spaceappschallenge.org/challenges/solar-system/book-it-to-the-moon):

-Using Augumented Reality it lets the user find the curent position of the moon and then "grab" it, to explore it to their hearts content in the form of a zoomable high-resolution photo of the moon in its curent phase.
+Using Augmented Reality it lets the user find the curent position of the moon and then "grab" it, to explore it to their hearts content in the form of a zoomable high-resolution photo of the moon in its curent phase.

 ##Current release